DZamataev/RKXMLDictionarySerialization/README.md

   </node>
 </root>
 ```
-is nearly impossible to map correctly with RKXMLReaderSerialization and RKXMLDictionarySerialization (without tweaking settings) also.
+is nearly impossible to map correctly with RKXMLReaderSerialization and easily handled with RKXMLDictionarySerialization

-And after parsing on default settings looks like this:
+And after parsing with XMLReader or without tweaking XMLDictionary settings it just becomes something strange:
 ```
 root =     {
         node =         {